-Recombee Query Language (ReQL) provides an elegant way for applying bussiness rules or any other rules to the recommendations.
+Recombee Query Language (ReQL) provides an elegant way for applying business rules or any other rules to the recommendations.
 It allows expressions to be evaluated on candidate items, telling the recommender how to handle each item based on the values of the item’s properties.

-- filter – for selecting a subset of items which can be used in recommendation
+filter – for selecting a subset of items which can be used in recommendation

-- booster – for preferring some items over the others
+booster – for preferring some items over the others

 Filtering and Boosting¶